chrisrude/oobabot/README.md

 ## Known Issues

-- ooba's text generation can errs with OOM when more than one request comes in at once.
+- ooba's text generation can error with OOM when more than one request comes in at once.
 - sometimes the bot wants to continue conversations on behalf of other members of the chatroom.
 I have some hacks in place to notice and truncate this behavior, but it can lead to terse responses on occasion.
 - found one not listed here?
 [Create an issue](https://github.com/chrisrude/oobabot/issues) on github!